James P. Grant: Social Entrepreneurship

-James P. Grant, during his years as Deputy Director of USAID had been an early backer of The Green Revolution, recognizing the role that a package of technical breakthroughs (improved seeds, fertilizer, irrigation, pesticides, mechanization) could collectively create; with The Green Revolution in reducing world hunger.
+James P. Grant, during his years as deputy director of USAID had been an early backer of The Green Revolution, recognizing the role that a package of technical breakthroughs (improved seeds, fertilizer, irrigation, pesticides, mechanization) could collectively create; with The Green Revolution in reducing world hunger.
 In 1973, in his annual lecture at Johns Hopkins University's School of Public Health (personally special for him as his father had been in its first graduating class) Grant grasped the scientific breakthroughs that had come out of Carl Taylor's Narangwal research (childhood pneumonia, oral rehydration therapy, neonatal tetanus, family planning) and saw an immediate parallel to The Green Revolution, saying "we can now start to talk about a Child Survival Revolution!"

 Grant continued in the years that followed to recognize this as a problem that he was very passionate to reduce when he read Jon Rohde's lecture, "Why the Other Half Dies."
 Rohde's lecture helped Grant realize that each year, "14 million children under the age of five died.
 And the great majority died at home from diarrhea, pneumonia, malnutrition, and immunizable diseases."
-What caught James P. Grant's attention was the fact that most child deaths could be completely prevented in cheap and simple ways.
+What caught James P. Grant's attention was that most child deaths could be completely prevented in cheap and simple ways.

 Grant's vision was that, "Morality must march with capacity."
-He was disgusted that very little had been done to help prevent countless children from dying from very preventable causes, so he took it upon himself and the organization which he was head of, Unicef, to, "[conceive] and [lead] a worldwide campaign to make simple, low-cost health solutions available to children everywhere."
+He was disgusted that very little had been done to help prevent countless children from dying from very preventable causes, so he took it upon himself and the organization which he was head of, UNICEF, to, "[conceive] and [lead] a worldwide campaign to make simple, low-cost health solutions available to children everywhere."

-In 1982, Grant and Unicef launched the child survival revolution and unveiled a simple but effective strategy for reducing child fatality.
+In 1982, Grant and UNICEF launched the child survival revolution and unveiled a simple but effective strategy for reducing child fatality.
 His strategy was known as GOBI-FFF:

 G for growth monitoring to detect undernutrition in small children, O for oral rehydration therapy to treat childhood diarrhea, B to encourage breastfeeding (which had declined precipitously due to working mothers and the marketing of infant formula), and I for immunization against the six basic childhood diseases: tuberculosis, polio, diphtheria, tetanus, whooping cough, and measles.
 (They added two Fs: food supplements and family planning; and, later, a third: female education.)

 It is estimated that the child vaccination increased from 20 to 80 percent worldwide in 1990 because of Grant's child survival revolution.

 It is also estimated that simple procedures prevented deaths from immunizable diseases and severe dehydration for about 4 million children in 1992.

 Countless people were saved from a life of disabilities such as polio (An estimated 3 million people saved), blindness from lack of Vitamin A (An estimated million people saved), and brain damaged caused from iodine deficiencies (An estimated 10 million people saved).

 It was because of James Grant and his vision, passion and resourcefulness, along with the strength of his conviction and his will to make a difference that these changes were able to take place.